dua-fard/pythonProject/README.md

-# creating a phonebbok project using sqlite database and pyqy5 for interface
+# creating a phonebook project using sqlite for database and pyqy5 for interface